Gavin Sheets Player Props: White Sox vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 11 K/9, the second-best in MLB.
+- The Twins pitching staff ranks second in MLB with a collective 10.5 strikeouts per nine innings.

-- The Twins have the second-ranked team ERA across all league pitching staffs (2.48).
+- The Twins' 2.63 team ERA ranks second across all MLB pitching staffs.

-- The Twins give up the ninth-fewest home runs in baseball (eight total, 0.9 per game).
+- Twins pitchers combine to give up nine home runs (0.9 per game), the eighth-fewest in baseball.

-- Maeda (0-1) pitches for the Twins to make his second start of the season.
+- Lopez (1-0) gets the start for the Twins, his third of the season.

-- His last appearance was on Tuesday against the Miami Marlins, when the righty threw five innings, surrendering one earned run while giving up three hits.
+- His most recent appearance came on Wednesday against the Miami Marlins, when the righty tossed seven innings, surrendering one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.